Email: S.W.Fuller@warwick.ac.uk (preferred mode of contact)

 Steve Fuller (born 1959, New York City) graduated from Columbia University in History & Sociology before gaining an M.Phil. from Cambridge and PhD from Pittsburgh, both in History and Philosophy of Science.
 He currently holds the Auguste Comte Chair in Social Epistemology in the Department of Sociology.

-He is most closely associated with the research program of social epistemology.
-Originally trained in the history and philosophy of science (Ph.D., 1985, University of Pittsburgh), he is the founder of the research program of social epistemology.
-It is the name of a quarterly journal he founded with Taylor & Francis in 1987, as well as the first of his more than twenty books.
+Fuller is the founder of the research program of social epistemology.
+It is the name of a quarterly journal he founded with Taylor & Francis in 1987, as well as the first of his twenty-five books.
 His most recent work has been concerned with the future of humanity, or 'Humanity 2.0'.

 He has spoken in over 30 countries, often keynoting professional academic conferences, and has been a Fellow of the Royal Society of Arts since 1995.
 He was awarded a D.Litt. by Warwick in 2007 for significant career-long contributions to scholarship.
 He was appointed to the Auguste Comte Chair in Socal Epistemology in 2011, and is a Fellow of the UK Academy of Social Sciences and the European Academy of Sciences and Arts.
 He is also a Senior Research Fellow at the Breakthrough Institute, the leading 'ecomodernist' think-tank and an Affiliate Scholar at the Institute for Ethics and Emerging Technologies, the leading 'transhumanist' think-tank.
 His writings have been translated into more than twenty languages.